Activities in Ann Arbor--for details, ask

 lunch, or get it in the EQ cafeteria.

 - Click on the link to see a list of other Conversation Opportunities in/near Ann Arbor

 - Watching subtitled movies is great listening practice.
 Don't feel bad about reading the subtitles!
 The key is for you to consciously correlate what you're hearing in the subtitles with what you're hearing.
 Focus on what you can understand, and on moments when you're understanding more than the subtitles are telling you.
 If you're just reading the subtitles and not paying attention to what you're hearing, then your listening skills won't benefit much.

 - If you have time, you should watch each movie twice: once with the subtitles on, and once with the subtitles covered up.
 Your listening skills will benefit greatly from the second viewing, when you'll have a good idea of what's being said and can really focus on what you're hearing.

 - You can find an excellent selection of movies at the Askwith Media Library in the UGLi.
 You can check films out from Askwith and take them home.

 - Click here for a list

-of videos at the Language Resource Center.
+of videos on reserve at the Language Resource Center.
 You need towatch these movies in the LRC, i.e. they can't be checked out.